- Larry Ellison enjoyed observing how SAP, Salesforce, and Workday pay large amounts of money for Oracle database licenses.

 Oracle is offering such steep discounts to customers when competing for deals against Workday, that Oracle is willing to go into the red on these deals, Jefferies analyst John DiFucci tells Business Insider.”

 That makes sense.
 If Workday shows success without Oracle as a database, it is a signal to other SaaS vendors.
-One of the major marketing pitches of Oracle is that for really big and important implementations you use Oracle because it is so tested, so stable, etc..
-But if Workday, which uses a multi-tenant database, and has major volume, cannot choose Oracle, then it is a beacon to those who would also choose a different path.
+One of the significant marketing pitches of Oracle is that for large and essential implementations you use Oracle because it is so tested, so stable, etc. But if Workday, which uses a multi-tenant database, and has significant volume, cannot choose Oracle, then it is a beacon to those who would also choose a different path.

 How This Lock-In Works According to Mark Hurd